 - 1 tsp garlic granules

-- 2 large sweet potatoes (or 4 small ones) peeled and chopped
+- 2 large sweet potatoes (or 4 small ones) peeled and chopped into chunks

 - 4 carrots, chopped

 - 1 yellow pepper, chopped

 - 1 red pepper, chopped

 - 1 large onion (or two small ones) diced

 - 500 ml beef stock (homemade or from a cube)

 - A splash of red wine (optional)